-It's economical because you increase your plant collection for little to no cost (just the soil and pots!), and it's fun.
+One of the great joys of gardening is rooting your own plants at home.
+It's economical because you increase your plant collection for little to no cost (just the soil and pots), and it's fun.
 There's a great sense of satisfaction involved when a cutting roots successfully and begins to grow into a vigorous adult plant.

-To get the best cuttings, follow these simple steps:
+For success when rooting cuttings, follow these simple steps:

 - When you see new growth and the new plant is established with healthy root growth, transfer it to a new pot with fresh potting soil.